Math 19500: Precalculus

 Topic Summaries and Video Links

 The videos are grouped by textbook section.
-It can be helpful to watch the videos for the day's lesson before coming to class.
+It will be helpful if you watch the videos for the day's lesson before coming to class.
 You can even try some of the optional linked Khan Academy exercises.
-You will get more out of class by first watching a couple videos beforehand.
-After watching the videos you will then have more time to work on problems during class.
+You will get more out of class after watching the videos because you will then have more time to work out problems.
 Doing problems is most important.
 It is impossible to learn math by only watching videos.
 You must pause each math video frequently to work out the given problem for yourself on scrap paper.

 The summaries can be helpful to consult for a quick overview of each section covered in the syllabus.
 While reading you will learn what concepts and techniques are most important in each section, and what topics can be skipped or deemphasized.
 Ultimately, working through the assigned webassign hw problems on your own or in groups of students is most important.
 The only way to learn the material in this course is to do many problems on your own.